Zyrtec for Dogs

 However, the benefits in our fur friends tend to be disappointing as antihistamines are not as effective in four-leggers as they are in people.

-By all means give Zyrtec a go (check with your vet first) but be prepared to be disappointed by the result.
+By all means give Zyrtec a chance (check with your vet first) but be prepared to be disappointed by the result.
+Read our comprehensive guide on Dog Medication here.